 Investing through a fund means that your money is pooled with other people’s money.
 There are a few reasons why you might want to think about doing this.

-You can get more information about investments and important things to think about.
+You can get more information about investing and important things to think about.